lightninglabs/pool/README.md

 attention to when placing orders.
 Given the same amount, and fixed rate, you earn more by leasing out the funds for a _longer_ period of time.
 Conversely, a taker will pay more if they need the funds for a longer period of time.

+Also notice the +*max batch fee** break down, that regulates the _highest_ chain fee you're willing to pay to get into a batch.
+When traders are included in a batch, they split the channel open fee with the party they're matched with, then pay for their account to be spent and re-created.
+The auctioneer then uses this value during match making to ensure that traders don't pay more _chain fees_ than they intend to.
+If your desired chain fee is _below_ the current proposed batch chain fee, then your order won't be eligible for execution until chain fees come down somewhat.

+Users can use the `--max_batch_fee_rate` value to regulate chain fees.
+Note that the values is expressed in `sat/kw` on the command line.
+To convert from `sat/vbyte` to `sat/kw`, simply _divide_ by `250`.

 Take note of the `order_nonce`, it's used through the auction to identify orders, and also for authentication purposes.